Labeeb1234/px4_drone/README.md

 - The above structure to plan global paths for the drone navigation remains the same
 - Faced an **issue: 'Terrain Following feature not working, when the height reference param(EKF2_HGT_REF) was set to the connected periferal distance sensor the GPS was alwasys locked preventing Mission Planning and navigation'** --> **reason found: Incompatiblility of autopilot version installed in the pixhawk-6C model FCU, we downgraded to 1.14.3 from 1.16.0(latest of 2026) and the issue was resolved**
 - Both normal navigation and terrain following enabled navigation worked without any issues (no obstacle avoidance integrated yet)

-**currently waiting to get new power supply to power the on-board raspi for running the avoidance algorithms and realsense RGB-D cam for proper navigation pipeline completion**
+- Alternative setup for powering the on-board raspi for running the avoidance algorithms and realsense RGB-D cam for proper navigation pipeline completion done

+**Local Planner Implementation for obstacle avoidance and full autonomy**
+- Currently the local planner (3DVFH+*) codebase is getting ported over to ROS2 stack
+- The on-board raspi-4B running on backup Ubuntu 20.04 OS to test out the existing older navigation stack as a backup untill the above is completed
+- Note to self in the current setup the distance sensor is broken so the HGT_REF is the less acurate GPS so no terrain following is being implemented unitll the new sensors arrive
+- **Local Planner Implementation Process and Testing** **video demos here(one old and new one)**

 <!-- ## Usage